Nagasaki in 1 Day

 Sculptures of the victims of Nagasaki

-Section C, Towards a World Free of Nuclear Weapons, documents the world’s current nuclear arsenal and what has been done to encourage countries to disarm.
+Section C, A World without Nuclear Weapons, documents the world’s current nuclear arsenal and what has been done to encourage countries to disarm.

-Section D consists of Video Rooms where you can watch videos related to the bombing.
+Finally, Section D consists of Video Rooms, where you can watch videos related to the bombing.
 Although the museum makes for sombre viewing, it is less macabre than its counterpart in Hiroshima.
 There are photos of corpses and horrifically mutilated people, but they’re mainly on TV screens as part of montages, so you aren’t confronted by the same image for long.
-I came out feeling more educated than nauseated.
+Unlike in Hiroshima, I came out feeling more educated than nauseated.
 I’m not sure if that’s a good thing or a bad thing…

 Nuclear Bomb Replica

-Adjacent to the Atomic Bomb Museum is the Memorial Hall where a water basin symbolises people crying for water as they died.
+Adjacent to the museum is the National Peace Memorial Hall for the Atomic Bomb Victims, where a water basin symbolises people crying for water as they died.
 Twelve Pillars of Light hold the names of the victims.
 You can listen to survivors’ messages and leave your own message for peace.
-We don’t stay long as an enormous school group descends.
+We don’t stay long, as an enormous school group descends.

 Atomic Bomb Hypocentre Park

-We cross the road to a park.
+We cross the road to the Atomic Bomb Hypocentre Park.
 This small, paved park contains some statues and a stone column that marks the hypocentre above which the bomb exploded.

 Nagasaki Hypocentre Memorial